Among Italians from the other 19 regions of Italy, it's fair to say Molise is considered a bit of a joke.

 A whopping 55 percent of the region is covered by rugged mountains – the largest of which is the 8,202 ft giant, Monte Miletto.
 The mountains are great for hikers, and there are no shortage of trails for them either.

-Avid walkers can follow the litany of ancient shepherds' paths, known as tratturi, which criss-cross the region.
+Avid walkers can follow the plethora of ancient shepherds' paths, known as tratturi, which criss-cross the region.
 The tratturi were once used by migrating pastoralists making their biannual journey between the mountains of Abruzzo to the north and the plains of Puglia to the south.

 Molise's mountains also mean skiing is possible in winter, with the region's two ski resorts offering winter sports enthusiasts some 16 kilometres of piste.